TagLin3/workout-app-backend/README.md

 Used to add a new exercise.
 The request body must be formatted in JSON and contain one field, "name", which contains the name of the new exercise.
 The "user" and "id" fields will be figured out by the server.
 This exercise will only be available to the user associated with the jwt token in the authorization header.

+#### PUT /api/exercises

+Used to edit a set.
+All fields of the set can be edited except for the "user" and "id" fields.
+Currently, this only leaves the "name" field to be edited.
+Returns the edited exercise.

+#### DELETE /api/exercises

+Used to delete an exercise.
+Deleting an exercise will delete all of the routines that use the exercise.
+This will in turn delete all of the workouts that are based on those routines which will also cause all of the sets done on those workouts to be deleted.

 ### /api/routines

 All of the /api/routines routes require the authorization header.
 The user associated with jwt token in the authorization header must alway match the "user" field in the routine that is trying to be looked up, edited or deleted.

 #### GET /api/routines

-Returns all of the workout routines, formatted as a JSON list.
+Returns all of the user's workout routines, formatted as a JSON list.
 Refer to [workout routines](#workout-routines) to see how these are formatted.
 Can also include the query parameters `?inactiveOnly` and `?activeOnly` to only fetch routines that are active or inactive.

 #### GET /api/routines/:id

 Returns a single routine with the exercises populated.
-Similar to how the example routine at [workout routines](#workout-routines) is formatted, except for the exercises being populated with objects containing the name and id of the exercise used.
+Similar to how the example routine at [workout routines](#workout-routines) is formatted, except for the exercises being populated with objects similar to the example exercise at [exercises](#exercises).

 #### POST /api/routines

 Used to add a routine.
-Request body must be formatted as a JSON closely resembling the example routine seen at [workout routines](#workout-routines).
-The exception being that when adding a routine, the "id" and "user" shouldn't be included at all and the "active" field is optional, with the default value being true.
+Request body must be formatted as a JSON closely resembling the example routine seen at [workout routines](#workout-routines) the exception being that when adding a routine, the "id" and "user" fields shouldn't be included at all and the "active" field is optional, with the default value being true.
+Also when creating a routine, users can only use exercises they have access to, ie. the default exercises accessible to everyone or the exercises they themselves have created.

 #### PUT /api/routines/:id/toggleActivity